-concerns ahead of time, RJC asked for a small corner sample of the aluminum profile that would show the corner joinery and frame sealing.
-Unfortunately, the corner sample was not provided, rather a small typical section of the frame arrived that did not show either items.
-RJC was told that the EPDM cover gasket would be glued at the corners with an EPDM adhesive, and the aluminum frame would not be sealed at the corners.
+To address air- and water-tightness concerns ahead of time, RJC asked for a small corner sample of the aluminum profile that would show the corner joinery and frame sealing.
+Unfortunately, the corner sample was not provided; rather a small, typical section of the frame arrived and did not show either items.
+RJC was told that the EPDM cover gasket would be glued at the corners with an EPDM adhesive and that the aluminum frame would not be sealed at the corners.
 Water that gets through the frame would be captured within the condensation gutter and drained to the interior.